 Since mice have a higher population number than rats, they are more widespread.

 The adult house mouse is small and slender and about 1-2 inches long, excluding tail.
 The house mouse has large ears (as seen photo below), pointed nose and small eyes.
 The tail is as long as the head and body combined.
-The fur color varies, but it is usually a light grey or brown but could be darker shades.
+The fur color varies, but it is usually a light gray or brown but could be darker shades.
 The House Mouse weighs about 1/2 to 1 oz as an adult.
-Mice can identified from young rats by the size of the head and the hind feet.
+Mice can be identified from young rats by the size of the head and the hind feet.

 House Mice Diet